 Darn!

 I could really strangle Rick!
-He set me up in this most embarrassing situation with
+He set me up in this most embarrassing situation with all those people around dying of laughter.

 We ended up having something else for dinner that night...